pralinkhaira/Facial-Recognition-API/README.md

 - `haarcascade_frontalface_default.xml`: Cascade classifier for face detection.

+## Update Info

+Version 1.1 (Updated May 2023)

+- Implemented error handling mechanisms to gracefully handle exceptions during execution.
+- Added input validation to ensure that the image file and cascade classifier file exist.
+- Improved code modularity by separating the face detection logic from file handling and display logic.
+- Implemented command-line arguments for specifying the image file and cascade classifier file.
+- Added performance optimization techniques, such as reducing image size and exploring more efficient algorithms.
+- Extended the code to handle multiple faces by detecting and drawing bounding boxes around all faces.
+- Tuned parameters, such as scaleFactor and minNeighbors, to improve face detection accuracy.
+- Improved user interface by exploring options for a more user-friendly graphical user interface (GUI).
+- Modified the code to perform real-time face detection using a webcam or video stream.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.